Are There Dangers Associated Methoxamine Use?

 How Methoxamine Is Abused

-Hospitals across Europe and the United States have reported cases of methoxamine abuse that led to hospitalization and death.
+Hospitals across Europe and the United States have reported cases of methoxamine use that led to hospitalization and death.
 In Europe, 20 methoxamine overdose deaths and 110 nonfatal overdoses were reported in 2014.
 In most of these cases, people had drugs in their systems, such as alcohol, marijuana, MDMA, or cocaine, in addition to methoxamine.

 As an illicit drug, methoxamine use varies.
 While exact recreational use information is unknown, the average dose taken ranges from 20 to 100 mg.
 People have reported snorting methoxamine as a white powder or dissolving it in water.
 The powder can also be placed under the tongue where it quickly enters the bloodstream.
 Other methods of consumption include swallowing a pill or injecting a liquid form of the drug.
-Use by injection poses the greatest risk for overdose, as well as contracting viruses such as HIV or hepatitis C due to sharing used needles.
+Use by injection poses the greatest risk for overdose, as well as contracting viruses such as HIV or hepatitis C due to sharing used needles.4

 Methoxamine is thought to have effects similar to PCP or ketamine, though it is usually much stronger than these drugs and the effects last longer.
 Methoxamine, PCP, and ketamine are all known for their psychoactive and dissociative effects.
 Typically, it takes 10–15 minutes for the effects of methoxamine to be felt.
 It can take up to 90 minutes at times, however, leading people to consume more of the substance and increasing their risk of experiencing adverse side effects.